danielnv18/blog-old/content/sqlsrv-php.md

   - docker
 ---

-Every now and then, there a client which uses SQL server and set it as a requirement.
-By default PHP can work with databases like MySQL, SQLite or PostgreSQL.
-In the case for SQL serve, you can do it but it requires some manual.
+Now and then, there a client which uses SQL server and set it as a requirement.
+By default, PHP can work with databases like MySQL, SQLite or PostgreSQL.
+In the case for SQL Server, you can do it but it requires some manual.
 If you work with Windows, you can set it up very easily after a couple of wizards.
 But if you work with OSX or any Linux distro, you will not have a good time.
 Docker to the rescue!.

-> TL;DR I use docker to install the drivers and the oficial MS SQL Server docker image
+> TL;DR I use docker to install the drivers and the oficial MS SQL Server docker image.
+Checkout the final result [here](https://github.com/danielnv18/php-sqlsrv-example)

 ## Dockerfile

-I'm going to use the oficial php docker image
+I'm going to use the official PHP docker image

 ```Dockerfile
 FROM php:fpm